Sergey Nivens - Fotolia

 For programming, the two languages most used by data scientists are Python and R, Flowers said.
-Python is one of the fastest-growing programming languages, according to the Indeed in-demand data science skills report.
+Python is one of the fastest-growing programming languages, according to the Indeed report on in-demand data science skills.
 In 2018, the job site reported that Python searches were up 26% year-over-year, while R searches declined 8% year-over-year.

 Secondary tools such as SQL for querying databases, Git for version control, and Hadoop or Spark for cluster-computing are also important in programming, as is being fluent in software engineering best practices, Flowers added.

 Skills that fall under the second core skill, data analysis, include routine statistical tests for "teasing out causal inference," using machine learning algorithms for prediction and methods in natural language processing and data visualization, Flowers said.

 With so many companies adopting a data-driven and AI-centric business approach, machine learning skills become particularly imperative.

 Pedro Alves Nogueira, director of engineering and head of artificial intelligence and data science at freelancing platform Toptal, said he considers machine learning as a set of skills as opposed to a skill in itself.

 "In some cases, listing machine learning as a singular skill is a sign that the hiring company doesn't have a clear focus on what they need from the data scientist," Nogueira said.
 "It can also hint at the need for someone more senior that has the capability of helping them structure their data analysis efforts."

 Meanwhile, Carlsson said data scientists need to understand several machine learning methods, including linear and logistic regression, tree models and ensembles like Random Forest and GBM and, going forward, neural networks.

 Veteran data scientists may have an advantage